octelium/octelium/README.md

 - **What is the current status of the project?**

-  It's now in public beta.
-It's basically v1.0 but with bugs.
+  Octelium is getting ready for v1.0 soon.
 The architecture, main features and APIs had been stabilized before the project was open sourced and made publicly available.

 - **Who's behind this project?**